Anti-bunching dynamics of plasmonically mediated entanglement generation: as an entanglement witness

-{ {\em $g^{(2)}(\tau)$ as an entanglement witness}}--- We now investigate the use of the second order temporal correlation function to verify entanglement generation in our system.
+We now investigate the use of the second order temporal correlation function to quantify entanglement generation in our system.
 Entanglement is typically validated by an ensemble of computational basis state measurements that are classically post-processed to either perform state tomography\cite{Poyatos_97, Chuang_97} or demonstrate a quantum inequality violation\cite{Bell, CHSH}.
 Tomographic state readout has been successfully performed for dissipatively entangled trapped ions \cite{Lin_Nature} using specialized readout mechanisms.
 However, for nascent plasmonic technologies, it is worthwhile to develop simple experimental signatures consistent with entangled states, without the complicated readout electronics needed to perform full state tomography.

-In this context, the temporal correlations of emitted light has been suggested as an alternative entanglement signature \cite{Cano_2011, Zheng_2013, Thakkar_2015}.
-Below we confirm that the second order correlation function successfully discriminates between entangled, arising in the form $\ket{A}$, and untangled steady states generated by our protocol.
+In this context, anti-bunching in $g^{(2)}(\tau)$ of emitted light has been suggested as an alternative entanglement signature \cite{Cano_2011, Zheng_2013, Thakkar_2015}.
+Below we confirm that the second order correlation function successfully discriminates between entangled, arising in the form $\ket{A}$, and unentangled steady states generated by our protocol.
+Importantly, anti-bunching by itself is not conclusive evidence of entanglement between qubits with a shared dissipative pathway.
+For instance, if both qubits were not well-coupled to the same plasmonic mode, steady-state entanglement would not be generated, but each qubit would exhibit anti-bunching on a timescale determined by the lifetime of the qubit.
+By considering the anti-bunching dynamics, it is possible to distinguish anti-bunching due to individual uncoupled emitters and anti-bunching due to dissipative, driven, entanglement between qubits coupled to a shared plasmonic reservoir.

 The second order correlation function measures the degree to which a system is temporally correlated.
 For stationary processes invariant under time translation, as is the case for steady states, the correlation function is defined as